threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 ## Overview

-This guide provides step-by-step instructions for setting up a ThreeFold Web Gateway on Hetzner Cloud.
-A web gateway enables 3Nodes without public IPv4 addresses to provide publicly accessible services by bridging them with the public IPv4 internet.
+This guide shows how to set up a ThreeFold Web Gateway on Hetzner Cloud.

+**Problem Solved**: If your workload doesn't have public IPv4 access, it's not reachable from the public internet.

+**Solution**: Web gateways are 3Nodes with public IPv4 addresses that act as reverse proxies, making any workload accessible from the regular internet.

-**Key Use Case**: Farmers with public IPv4 addresses can provide gateway services, allowing users to deploy workloads on 3Nodes without expensive public IPv4 addresses while maintaining global accessibility.
+**Key Use Case**: Farmers provide gateway services using their public IPv4 addresses, allowing users to deploy workloads on any 3Node while maintaining global accessibility.

 > 📖 **For architectural details and concepts**, see the [Web Gateway Architecture](./web_gateway_architecture) guide.